tc39/proposal-smart-pipelines/readme.md

 }
 |> g;
 ```
-`if` `else` statements may also be used within block pipeline bodies, as an
+`if` `else` statements may also be used within block pipeline steps, as an
 alternative to the ternary conditional operator `?` `:`.

 <td>